 Fear not you can see the Rock from the Keanae Peninsular further on.

-*we don’t arise using a drone to view the rock, this is a high-risk flight with a good chance of leaving your drone ditched in the pacific or lodged hallway down a 1000ft cliff face!
+*We don’t advise using a drone to view the rock, this is a high-risk flight with a good chance of leaving your drone ditched in the pacific or lodged hallway down a 1000ft cliff face!
 We did it but it required very sweaty palms!

 Mile Marker 10 (+0.8) Lower Puohokamoa Falls – Closed

 The Lower Puohokamoa Falls are seriously impressive.
-In a land of Waterfalls, the Puohokamoa Falls are a standout.
+In a land of Waterfalls, Puohokamoa Falls is a standout.
 One of the tallest viewable falls on the highway and often has an impressive amount of flow.
-These are some of the most missed Falls on the Highway as people steam on by.
-Don’t be one of those, take 5 mins to locate the trail, and enjoy the stunning views.
+Unfortunately, the access trail to this waterfall has been closed.
+The old trail was steep and slippy and eventually after several falls access was removed and the trailhead closed.

 Mile Marker 11 (+0.6) – Nu’yenle’e Falls (Secret Lagoon) – Optional

-A small falls and lagoon just off the highway, and nice place to take a dip, however, its name oversells it slightly.
+A small falls and lagoon just off the highway, and a nice place to take a dip, however, its name oversells it slightly.
 The Lagoon is often a muddy puddle and not very inviting.
 Further up is a better lagoon but the trail is death-defying and best avoided.

 Mile Marker 12 (+0.3) Kaumahina State Park – Restrooms

 If you do not need the facilities or can wait for Keanae (5ish miles) the State park can be skipped.
 It is a nice pull-out with a few short trails and a great place to stretch the legs but it lacks anything dramatic and we only really use it for a comfort break.

 One unique feature, Cats!

 Mile Marker 13 Stunning Vista – Quick Stop

 After the wayside, the road takes a turn for the dramatic as you wind down the coastline with mindblowing views down the coast.
-There are not pull-outs until you get lower down but you can easily hop out and carefully backtrack up the hill to get sweeping views down the coast, over the Keanae Peninsular and Hanamanu Bay, with the hillsides dripping in green jungle foliage.
+There are no pull-outs until you get lower down but you can easily hop out and carefully backtrack up the hill to get sweeping views down the coast, over the Keanae Peninsular and Hanamanu Bay, with the hillsides dripping in green jungle foliage.